Welcome to the National Bridge Organisation for Wales website

 Laws and Ethics Committee

 The Welsh Bridge Union selection committee is responsible for all aspects of Wales’s international representation.
 It determines the format of trial matches to assist in choosing teams for major international championships such as the European Championship competed for bi-annually and for the annual home international series involving England, Wales, Scotland, Northern Ireland and Éire.
 The home internationals are known as the Camrose (Open) and the Lady Milne (Women).
-The current chairman is Paul Denning, other selectors are Gwynn Davis, Jean Hand, and Tony Disley.
+The current chairman is Paul Denning, other selectors are Jean Hand, and Tony Disley.
+There is a vacant position to be filled.

 An Editor for the WBU magazine urgently required.
 Please contact Alan Stephenson or Neville Richards.